 If you can’t find red curry paste, some alternatives are Moroccan harissa, sambal olek, or just plain Jane sriracha.
 If using the latter, double the quantity.

 To make this recipe Whole30-friendly, simply omit the maple syrup and choose a compliant red curry option like Thai Kitchen.
 It will still be delicious!

-If you like this Sheet Pan Chicken Recipe, you’ll love these other one-pan chicken dinners:
+If you like this Sheet Pan Chicken Thigh Recipe, you’ll love these other gluten-free chicken dinners: